matrix-org/matrix-spec-proposals/proposals/3901-deleting-state.md

 `m.room.member` event on their behalf whose properties match their membership of the old room (excluding `join_authorised_via_users_server`, which should be omitted since the user is invited, so does not need additional authorisation).

+Note that this behaviour does not affect the auth rules for either room in any
+way: the server simply accepts invitations on behalf of the user under these circumstances.

 ### Potential issues